peychart/chef-hostsfile/README.md

 # chef-hostsfile-cookbook

- This chef cookbook allows to have a default recipe to the "hostsfile" recipe...
+ This chef cookbook allows to have a default recipe to the "hostsfile" cookbook...

 ## Supported Platforms